OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/migrate_images_between_kvm_and_vcenter.rst

 VMDK Image to QCOW2 Datastore
 --------------------------------------------------------------------------------

-We have a VMDK image within MarketPlace and we want to use it in KVM:
+We have a VMDK image within Marketplace and we want to use it in KVM:

-1. Go to MarketPlace and select the image, then click on the **Import into Datastore** button (with the cloud and arrow icon).
+1. Go to Marketplace and select the image, then click on the **Import into Datastore** button (with the cloud and arrow icon).

 .. image:: /images/market_migrate_vmdk_qcow2_1.png
     :align: center

-When the destination image datastore is qcow2 or raw, you **must** define the attribute ``DRIVER=qcow2`` or ``DRIVER=raw``, respectively, in order to convert the image, otherwise it will be downloaded without any change.
-To do so, visit the **Templates** tab for the image, and use the edit icon button to alter the **App template** before download.
+If the destination image datastore is qcow2 or raw, you **must** define the attribute ``DRIVER=qcow2`` or ``DRIVER=raw``, respectively, in order to convert the image, otherwise it will be downloaded without any change.
+To do so, visit the **Templates** tab for the image and use the edit icon button to alter the **App template** before download.

 2. Select the destination datastore.